Kaiserblüte - the star hike on the Wilder Kaiser

 Thanks to the free mobility offer (hiking buses & KaiserJet), you can set off on challenging day hikes in comfort and experience the most beautiful corners of the region - step by step, habitat by habitat.

-The Kaiserblüte is not a classic multi-day hike.
+The Kaiserblüte is not a traditional multi-day hike.

-It is an invitation to consciously experience the diversity of the Wilder Kaiser - with time to marvel, take a deep breath and arrive.
+It is an invitation to experience the diversity of the Wilder Kaiser mindfully - with time to pause in wonder, breath deeply and feel completely at ease.

 - Every day a new chapter in nature.